ODZ-UJF-AV-CR/FIK-8/fw/CAMERA-ESP32/speedtest/readme.md

 Code for testing ESP32CAM photo-taking performance in different resolutions - takes 30 pictures and averages taken time
 - to swap resolution change variable at line 58
-- results of testing in results.txt
+- testing results in results.txt